rapmd73/JackrabbitRelay/README.md

 intention of using a VPS to its fullest extent.
 If you wish to use a virtual environment, please consult your VPS documentation.

+## Securoty and firewall

+Whitelisting IP addresses and setting up restrictions is solely to the the responsibility of your native firewall.
+There is absolutely no way I can provide any level of security that is even remotely comparable to the firewall your VPS already comes with.
+Suggesting such is a severe misnomer to you and the security of your VPS.
+Please consult the documentation of your VPS for establishing your firewall rules.

 ## Installation

 Start with these shell commands